rashtastic/r1/index.md

     <img src="img\Research Selected Metrics Heatmap.png" style="width: 40%">
 </div>

 <code>Articles/Faculty</code> is included as a proxy for the research metrics which did seem to vary with each other.
-We interpret low correlations between metrics to mean that, on average, an increase in one metric does not show a pattern of increasing the other metric.
+We interpret low correlations between metrics to mean that, on average, an increase in one metric does not coincide with an increase in the other.
 That is, research productivity in one area cannot be used to infer productivity in another area.

 <code>Conference Proceedings/Faculty</code> shows a particularly weak relationship with research expenditures.